Domain Gap Estimation for Source Free Unsupervised Domain Adaptation with Many Classifiers: Introduction

 \section{Introduction}

 Unsupervised domain adaptation (UDA) aims for adapting the source domain knowledge to the target domain~\cite{ganin2015unsupervised,long2016unsupervised}.
 UDA brings a new learning paradigm for the challenging task where the real world samples are of huge volume but hard to annotate.
 For example, in the application of semantic segmentation in self-driving, even though real world video frames taken by camera are produced in unprecedented speed, people can train a source model by using a car game simulator which can produce the well annotated frames, and then adapt the source model to the real world video frames by using UDA approaches to mitigate the domain gap.
-However, a large domain gap inevitably exists between the source and the target domains since the samples of each domain are collected in different ways.
+Obviously, a large domain gap inevitably exists between the source and the target domains since the samples of each domain are collected in different ways.

 In theory, the success of UDA largely relies on domain gap estimation~\cite{ben2010theory}, saying that the more accurate and robust the domain gap is estimated, the lower target error could be achieved.
 Previous work has addressed this problem by maximizing the classification discrepancy between bi-classifier by leveraging both domain data simultaneously~\cite{saito2018maximum}.
 However, this setup breaks up in the source free setting.
 Source free UDA is popular in real world scenarios due to data privacy~\cite{liang2020we}.
 In this setting, measuring the domain gap becomes more challenging.
-On the other hand, the recent proposed source free UDA approaches are trying to bring the source domain classification information into the target domain~ \cite{liang2020we,yang2021generalized}.
-Specially, these approaches usually depend on the pseudo labels obtained by clustering the target features, which are hard to achieve higher accuracy.
+On the other hand, the recent proposed source free UDA approaches are trying to bring the source domain classification information into the target domain by fixing the trained classifier, such as SHOT~\cite{liang2020we}.
+Specially, besides the conditional entropy loss and the marginal entropy loss which are always adopted in unsupervised learning literature~\cite{krause2010discriminative, DBLP:journals/corr/Springenberg15}, these approaches usually depend on the pseudo labels obtained by clustering the target features~\cite{liang2020we, yang2021generalized}, which are hard to achieve higher accuracy.
 It is because clustering the target features can only rely on the learned source domain feature representation which may be far away from the true representation of target domain.

 The seminal theoretical work~\cite{ben2010theory} proposed to use the symmetric difference hypothesis space $\mathcal{H}\Delta\mathcal{H}$ to measure the domain gap as Equation~\eqref{eq:hh_divergence} which mainly considers the disagreement between two hypotheses in both domains. \begin{small}